-in CHF m 2016 2015 Earnings before interest and taxes (EBIT) 151 137 Theoretical amortization of goodwill (1) (1) Theoretical EBIT incl. amortization of goodwill 150 136 Net profit 116 117 Theoretical amortization of goodwill (1) (1) Theoretical net profit incl. amortization of goodwill 115 116 Impact on consolidated balance sheet in CHF m 2016 2015 Equity according to the balance sheet 1 009 951 Theoretical capitalization of net book value of goodwill 2 2 Theoretical equity incl. net book value of goodwill 1011 953 • 20 Associates in CHF m 2016 2015 Carrying amount of interests in associates as at 1 January 39 33 Acquisitions First-time consolidation Share in profit/loss of associates from discontinued operations Share in profit/loss of associates from continued operations 3 9 Dividends (3) (2) Reclassifications (0) Foreign currency translation adjustments (0) (1) Carrying amount of interests in associates as at 31 December 39 39 RUAG does not hold any individually significant investments in associates.
-The following table shows the aggregate values of the investments in associates attributable to RUAG: investments in associates attributable to ROAG.
-Aggregate investments of RUAG in associates 1 in CHF m 2016 2015 Share in result of associates from continued operations 3 9 Aggregate financial information for associates (100 %) is as follows: Aggregate financial information for associates 1 in CHF m 2016 2015 Total assets 207 207
+Earnings before interest and taxes (EBIT) Theoretical amortization of goodwill 151 (1) 137 Theoretical EBIT incl. amortization of goodwill 150 136 Net profit 116 117 Theoretical amortization of goodwill Theoretical net profit incl. amortization of goodwill (1) (1 116 Impact on consolidated balance sheet 1 in CHF m 2016 201 Equity according to the balance sheet 1009 95 Theoretical capitalization of net book value of goodwill Theoretical equity incl. net book value of goodwill 1011 953 20 Associates in CHF m 2016 201 Carrying amount of interests in associates as at 1 January 39 3: Acquisitions First-time consolidation Share in profit/loss of associates from discontinued operations Share in profit/loss of associates from continued operations 3 Dividends (3) (2 Reclassifications (0) Foreign currency translation adjustments Carrying amount of interests in associates as at 31 December (0) (1 RUAG does not hold any individually significant investments in associates.
+The following table shows the aggregate values of the , investments in associates attributable to RUAG: Aggregate investments of RUAG in associates in CHF m 2016 201 Share in result of associates from continued operations 3 201.
+Aggregate financial information for associates (100 %) is as follows: Aggregate financial information for associates 2016 201 Total assets Total liabilities 207 121 207 121 Net assets 86 86